Calendar How-To: For CMS Users

 CMS users will also serve as calendar admins for your various departments.
 You will be able to add events to the calendar and manage existing events that you added or that have been added by other members of your group.
 Events can be managed through the backend CMS interface or through the front end calendar.

 Login to the LiveWhale CMS and click the Events tab.

-You can view your group's events in month or list view.
 Click the Add New Event button to add a new event.
 To update an existing event, locate it on the calendar and click the event title.

 Via the Front End Calendar

 Access the calendar at https://calendar.law.upenn.edu.
 If you are not already logged in (you don’t see the LiveWhale toolbar at the top of the page,) click the login link in the page footer.
 To add a new event, click the add new event button.

 To edit an existing event (that you or someone in your group created), locate the event on the calendar and click to view the event details.
 You will see an “Edit this event” button below the event details.
 (Note: you need to be logged into the CMS to see this.
 If you do not see the option, click the login link in the page footer.)

 Below is a breakdown of the fields in the New Event Form